-In the sciences primary and secondary sources refer to how close an article is to the research that is being describe.
-For example, if the author completed the research study herself, than an article is a Primary source.
+In the sciences primary and secondary sources refer to how close an article is to the research that is being described.
+For example, if the author completed the research study herself, then an article is a primary source.
 However, if the author is writing about research done by others, then it is a secondary source.

 Popular articles (those written for the general public) are most often secondary sources.
 Scholarly and Peer-reviewed articles can be both primary and secondary.

 Look for clues in the databases, such as the article type of "review article" (for a secondary article), or "original research" or "research article" for primary sources.

 Once you find a database, here are some tips for searching it as efficiently as possible: